Some students in Years 10-13 will also undertake public exams, details of these can be found here.

 Year 11

 In year 11 students sit mock examinations in November and pre-public examinations (PPE’s) in February / March.
 Most courses will complete delivery of the required content by February so in these mock exams, students they may not sit a full past paper.
-These mock examinations provide students with a mock grade (if applicable) and a predicted grade based on this assessment.
-Using this predicted grade, a progress grade is generated if a student is:
+These mock examinations provide students with a mock grade (if applicable) and a current working at grade based on this assessment.
+Using this current working at grade, a progress grade is generated if a student is:

 Supporting Your Child During Exam Time (Young Minds)